 6. Setting up MALDI-IMS run on AutoFlex IV TOF/TOF

--Below is a workflow that we use to guide us through the MALDI-IMS setup on an AutoFlex IV TOF/TOF using FlexControl v3.4 build 135 and FlexImaging 4.0
+-Below is a workflow that we use to guide us through the MALDI-IMS setup on an AutoFlex IV TOF/TOF using FlexControl v. and FlexImaging

 FlexControl Workflow: Lipids